 This session has three modules.
 Modules in this session provide an understanding of pooled benefits including mandatory and voluntary group life, accidental death and dismemberment, critical illness and other voluntary benefits that can be offered to plan members.
 At the end of this session you will have a better understanding of the role of pooled and voluntary benefits and the advantages to plan members when they have access to supplementary coverage at affordable group prices.

-This session has four modules.
 Modules in this session address dental and health benefits, fully insured and self funded, and the associated complexities around them, including covered services, trends and affordability issues, data analytics for these benefits, and additional government health benefits available when group coverage is limited or not available.
 The session also includes an overview of nontraditional pharmacy services and arrangements that can benefit plan sponsors and their plan members.
 At the end of this session you will understand the challenges in managing dental and health plans, government health programs, the expanding role of pharmacy and how data analytics can be used to provide insights into plan management.

-7. The Pharmaceutical Industry, Reimbursement and Public-Private Sustainability
+7. Government Benefits and Public-Private Sustainability

 8. Prevention, Mental Health and Wellbeing, Pharmacy Benefit Managers and Pharmacy